the-sous-chef/lambda-authorizer/README.md

 - `TOKEN_ISSUER`: The issuer of the token.
 If you're using Auth0 as the token issuer, this would be: `https://your-tenant.auth0.com/`
 - `JWKS_URI`: This is the URL of the associated JWKS endpoint.
 If you are using Auth0 as the token issuer, this would be: `https://your-tenant.auth0.com/.well-known/jwks.json`
 - `AUDIENCE`: This is the required audience of the token.
 If you are using Auth0 as the Authorization Server, the audience value is the same thing as your API
+- `INCLUDE_PERMISSIONS`: "true"/"false.
+To include in the response's context the COAM permissions of the principal authenticated.
+If this option is used, it is advised to cache the authorizer response.

 With a valid token, now you just need to create a local `event.json` file that contains it.
 Start by copying the sample file: